AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

 Add link to the actual fusion drawing so I can check scale in the future.
 </div>

 The notches are where the shelves and the bottom plate are placed.
 The bottom plate serves as a recirculator.
 During backwash, there is the possibility that dead zones in the far side of the filter will occur.
 To remedy this, the angled bottom plate provides an upward path for incoming water to ensure all sand is cleaned.
 Below is a filter shelf followed by the bottom plate.
+The angle was set at a minimum of 15 degrees.

 ![filter_shelf](https://github.com/AguaClara/horizontal_filtration/blob/master/images/Filter_shelf.JPG?raw=true)